leakespeake/ansible/windows10-laptop-setup/README.md

 ansible_connection=local
 ```

 This will allow us to target either one for a particular PLAY when we run a playbook - i.e. **hosts: windows** or **hosts: wsl2** - it also allows us to utilize a single hosts inventory file.
-Test each via;
+Test each one via;

 ```
 ansible -i hosts -m ping wsl2